4 min read

 So in terms of outlook, again, I won’t go back on H1, which shows and clearly demonstrates the resilience of our business, of our business model.
-For full year, fiscal year ’20 in particular, given the uncertain environment, we do expect clear, continued execution of Transform & Accelerate.
-It’s second year of our strategic plan.
-We’re right in the middle of it with a strong focus on operational excellence and sustained investment, as I mentioned earlier on, behind our strategic priorities in terms of markets, brands and initiatives.
+For full-year, fiscal year ’20 in particular, given the uncertain environment, we do expect clear, continued execution of Transform & Accelerate.
+It’s the second year of our strategic plan.
+We’re right in the middle of it with a strong focus on operational excellence and sustained investment, as I mentioned earlier, behind our strategic priorities in terms of markets, brands and initiatives.
 So good, diversified growth is expected to continue, albeit clearly the third quarter, January to March, will be, that’s for sure, severely impacted by COVID-19 in China and Travel Retail Asia.

 Estée Lauder (10Q – 2/6)

-Although it is difficult to anticipate the full impact of the coronavirus on our business, global travel retail, localities most affected by the virus outbreak and destination markets favored by tourists are expected to experience the greatest negative impact in the coming months followed by a gradual recovery later in the fiscal year.
+Although it is difficult to anticipate the full impact of the coronavirus on our business, global travel retail, localities most affected by the virus outbreak, and destination markets favored by tourists are expected to experience the greatest negative impact in the coming months followed by a gradual recovery later in the fiscal year.
 We are also cautious of foreign currency movements, including their impacts on tourism.
 Additionally, we continue to monitor the effects of the global macroeconomic environment; social and political issues; regulatory matters, including the imposition of tariffs; geopolitical tensions; global health issues and global security issues.

 Yum Brands (8K – 2/5)

 The Company has taken a number of measures to protect its employees, customers and business partners, including the temporary closure of more than 30% of its restaurants in China.
-For restaurants that remain open, same-store sales since the Chinese New Year holiday period were down 40-50% compared to the comparable Chinese New Year holiday period in 2019, due to shortened operating hours, reduced traffic and other factors related to the outbreak.
+For restaurants that remain open, same-store sales since the Chinese New Year holiday period were down 40-50% compared to the comparable Chinese New Year holiday period in 2019, due to shortened operating hours, reduced traffic, and other factors related to the outbreak.
 At this time, the Company cannot forecast when the closed restaurants will re-open (and at what rate) and the traffic will be restored (and at what level), or the other factors relating to the outbreak that will continue to impact the Company’s operations.
 Furthermore, the Company may be required or otherwise decide to close additional stores, reduce operating hours, or take other steps, as the situation warrants.